gokul153/Be-Green/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This flutter project aims at providing user friendly app occupied with embedded boards that can give you accurate data on real time in mobile app
+With enhanced AI feature to predict disease and analyse the crop for the feild .

 A few resources to get you started if this is your first Flutter project: